ocelotpotpie/ItemLocker/README.md

 Modifying Frame Permissions
 ---------------------------
 To change the region of a locked frame, run `/imodify r:regionname`.

+To remove the region of a locked frame, run `/imodify r:-`.

 To make the item in a locked frame accessible to: